-The retirement allowance of Plan 1 TRS and PERS members is the AFC multiplied by 2 percent per year of service capped at 60 percent with a cost-of-living adjustment.
+The retirement allowance of Plan 1 TRS and PERS members is the AFC multiplied by 2 percent per year of service, capped at 60 percent, with a cost-of-living adjustment.
 For Plan 2 TRS and SERS members, it is the AFC multiplied by 2 percent per year of service with provision for a cost-of-living adjustment.
-For the defined benefit portion of Plan 3 TRS and SERS it is the AFC multiplied by 1 percent per year of service with a cost-of-living adjustment.
+For the defined benefit portion of Plan 3 TRS and SERS members, it is the AFC multiplied by 1 percent per year of service with a cost-of-living adjustment.

-The employer contribution rates for PERS, TRS, and SERS (Plans 1, 2, and 3) and the TRS and SERS Plan 2, employee contribution rates are established by the Pension Funding Council based upon rates set by the Legislature.
+The employer contribution rates for PERS, TRS, and SERS (Plans 1, 2, and 3) and the TRS and SERS Plan 2 employee contribution rates are established by the Pension Funding Council based upon advice from the Office of the State Actuary.
 The employee contribution rate for Plan 1 in PERS and TRS is set by statute at 6 percent and does not vary from year to year.
 The employer rate is the same for all plans in a system.
-The methods used to determine the contribution requirements are established under chapters 41.40, 41.32, and 41.35 RCW for PERS, TRS, and SERS respectively.
+The methods used to determine the contribution requirements are established under Chapters 41.40, 41.32, and 41.35 RCW for PERS, TRS, and SERS, respectively.

-The district contribution represents its full liability under both systems, except that future rates may be adjusted to meet the system needs.
+The District's contribution represents its full liability under both systems, except that future rates may be adjusted to meet the system needs.